The Entitled

 The Entitled is a 2011 Canadian hostage suspense film directed by Aaron Woodley.
 The film was released directly to DVD and Video on Demand.
-The Entitled is about three unemployed youngsters with anti social inclinations and bleak future, who kidnap the kids of three rich dads for ransom.
+The Entitled is about three unemployed youngsters with antisocial inclinations and bleak future prospects who kidnap the kids of three rich dads for ransom.

 Plot

 Paul Dynan (Kevin Zegers) and his mother Marsha Dynan (Nola Augustson) are unemployed.
 At school, two students Jenna (Tatiana Maslany) and Dean (Devon Bostick) are aware they are two of a kind, possessing malevolence towards the world around them.
-Paul, enamoring Jenna and befriending Dean, comes up with a plan to kidnap three kids of wealthy families for ransom.
+Paul, seducing Jenna and befriending Dean, comes up with a plan to kidnap three kids of wealthy families for ransom.